-At the top of this page is the URL to the assignment guidelines for cs240e, it can also be found from the course webpage from the Assignments tab.
+At the top of this assignment is the URL to the assignment guidelines for CS240; it can also be found from the course webpage from the Assignments tab.
 Please answer the following questions about the assignment guidelines:

-- a) If an assignment question asks you to design an algorithm, what are the three other things you must do in addition to describing/writing the pseudocode for the algorithm? - b) For programming questions, what can you use to read input?
-What can you use to output the answer?
+- a) If an assignment question asks you to design an algorithm, what are the three other things you must do in addition to describing/writing the pseudocode for the algorithm? - b) For programming questions, what programming language do you have to use?
+To what system should you upload your code?